divyansh67/19CS01018_assignment01_dbms/README.md

 This is a code for a database server which uses B+ tree to store and process data.
 The code is implemented in C++.

-## Features
+## Operations supported

 - Insert a single tuple
 - Insert multiple random tuples in one go
-- Search for tuple(s) by index (range can also be given).
+- Search for tuple(s) by index (range can also be given)
-- Display the B+ tree in sequential or depthwise mode.
+- Display the B+ tree in sequential or depthwise mode
-- Delete a key by giving index.
+- Delete a key by giving index

 ## Features